Call Bryan or Clyve on 01579 343168, 24hrs a day.

 A hearse is the only funeral vehicle that is required.
 Alternatives such as a horse drawn carriage or a motorbike and sidecar hearse are available upon request at an additional cost.
 We offer limousines for family members if you so wish.
 These vehicles will collect and return you back to your home or reception after the service.

-We will send you a list of donors and a total amount received four weeks after the funeral and forward a cheque onto the chosen charity shortly afterwards.
+Alternatively we can receive donations by post and will send you a list of donors, the total amount received.
+We will forward a cheque onto the chosen charity shortly afterwards.

 We have our own bespoke florist www.fullblooms.co.uk